 Workforce & Wages: The Best People at the Right Cost

-South Carolina can offer a vast amount of saving to food processing and agribusiness in terms of hourly wages for workers in these industries.
+South Carolina can offer a vast amount of savings to food processing and agribusiness, in terms of hourly wages for workers in these industries.

 As a right-to-work state, employers in South Carolina have the right to operate their businesses and manage their workforce free of union influences.

 The Annual Cost of Living Index (COLI) that compares all states, metropolitan areas and counties in the United States for 2012, shows that South Carolina has a lower cost of living than neighboring states of Georgia and North Carolina.